UCP government funds apprenticeship positions while cutting post-secondary funding

 “Essentially, what the Alberta Government has done is they’ve said, we’re going to defund your education, increase tuition and increase the tax burden on you, which they did in 2019,” said Salmassi.

-Given the recent financial decisions in relation to higher education by the Alberta government, a circulating opinion is that universities are transitioning from serving the public and democracy to serving the labour force.
+Given the recent financial decisions in relation to higher education by the Alberta government, there is growing sentiment that universities are transitioning from serving the public and democracy to serving the labour force.

 “There’s a real push to move universities away from their traditional mission of serving the public and democratic society, to narrow them and reduce them to serving industry and labour market needs,” said Marc Spooner, a professor in the faculty of education at the University of Regina in a statement to University Affairs.